-96 SETTLEMENT ADVISOR CLIENTS
+SETTLEMENT ADVISOR CLIENTS

-579 SA SERVICE INQUIRIES
+579 SERVICE INQUIRIES

-The Moose Jaw Newcomer Welcome Centre is a division of the Moose Jaw Multicultural Council. funded by the Government of Saskatchewan under the Ministry of Immigration and Career The NWC provides clients with Training. services including internet access, fax and services, photocopier print and electronic information resources, workshops, information sessions, and individual settlement and information services.
+division of the Moose Jaw Multicultural Council, funded by the Government of Saskatchewan under the Ministry of Immigration and Career The NWC provides clients with Training. services including internet access, fax and services, print photocopier and electronic information resources, workshops, information and individual settlement sessions. information services.
 Programs and core services include: information advisor, settlement advisor (SA), employment program, and the Women's Healthy Living Project.
 Due to the pandemic, they were not able to deliver in-person presentations and information sessions in the community as they normally do, but continued to share information via Zoom and social media.
 Some regular programing had to be postponed, such as the newcomer driver education funding program (NDEF).
 However, early in 2021 the NWC was selected to offer a new pilot project that assists Temporary Foreign Workers who are impacted by COVID-19.
-Saskatchewan 🔏 15